Jim & Christina Shapiro

 Horses fed on pastures are rarely fat horses.
 They will graze almost constantly, feeding around 20 minutes out of every hour.
 Horses need protein, energy, mineral, vitamins, fibre, and water.
 Natural pasture can provide almost all of these ingredients.
 Horses are designed by nature to eat a variety of grasses or forage, on an almost continuous basis.
 Most digestion in the horse occurs in its large intestines by bacterial fermentation.
 The majority of a horses' diet should be pasture/hay.

 Customized feeding of an individual horse is not possible because the horses are maintained and fed as a herd.
+Supplements, however, are fed as needed by the individual owners.
 Salt blocks are available at all times.

 Click to Enlarge